Mastodon (band): Emperor of Sand and Cold Dark Place (2015–2019)

-Hushed and Grim, the departure and death of Brent Hinds (2020–present)
+Hushed and Grim, the departure and death of Brent Hinds (2020–2025)

 On July 31, 2020, Mastodon released a new song titled "Fallen Torches" and announced a compilation album of rare material titled Medium Rarities, which was released on September 11, 2020.
 On June 17, 2021, the band announced a partnership with livestreaming company Dreamstage to present a live acoustic set in their hometown of Atlanta at the Georgia Aquarium on July 15, with $1 from each sale of a ticket/merchandise package going toward supporting the aquarium.
 Mastodon released their eighth studio album, Hushed and Grim, on October 29, 2021.
 The double album was produced by David Bottrill, who had worked previously with such artists as Peter Gabriel, Muse, Tool, and Rush.
 In 2024, Mastodon co-headlined a tour with Lamb of God, and the bands released the collaborative track "Floods of Triton" in September.

 On March 7, 2025, Mastodon announced that the band and Brent Hinds had mutually decided to part ways.
-While guitarist Bill Kelliher said "Like a marriage, sometimes people grow apart... it's amazing that we made it 25 years with the four of us", Hinds was less amicable, commenting "I won't miss being in a shit band with horrible humans."
-On March 9, 2025, Mastodon headlined the final night of the Tool Live in the Sand festival with Ben Eller filling in on lead guitar.
-In May, the band brought in guitarist Nick Johnston to tour with them on their run of shows with Coheed & Cambria and Periphery.
-In June, Kelliher confirmed on Patreon that Johnston was writing and recording new material with the group in Atlanta.
+Kelliher said that Hinds' relationship with the band was "like a marriage", and that "sometimes people grow apart... it's amazing that we made it 25 years with the four of us".
+Hinds was less amicable, commenting: "I won't miss being in a shit band with horrible humans."
+Two days later, the band played with Ben Eller filling in on lead guitar.
+In May, the band brought in guitarist Nick Johnston to tour with them on their run of shows with Coheed and Cambria and Periphery.
 In August, Hinds claimed that he was kicked out of Mastodon and continued to insult the remaining members.

 On August 20, 2025, Hinds was killed in a traffic collision after he was hit by another vehicle while riding his motorcycle.
 The band made a statement saying: "We are heartbroken, shocked and still trying to process the loss of this creative force with whom we’ve shared so many triumphs, milestones, and the creation of music that has touched the hearts of so many."
 On August 22, 2025, at the end of their first show following Hinds' death at the Alaska State Fair, the band paid tribute to their former bandmate, with drummer Brann Dailor addressing the audience about his death: "We had the ups and downs of a 25-year relationship.
-You know what I mean?
 It's not always perfect, it's not always amazing, but we were brothers to the end.
-And we really loved each other and we made a lot, a lot of very beautiful music together.
-And I think that that’s gonna stand the test of time, evidenced by you people here tonight".
+And we really loved each other and we made a lot of very beautiful music together.
+And I think that that’s gonna stand the test of time, evidenced by you people here tonight."